Topaz (1969 film): Hitchcock cameo

-Alternate versions and endings
+Alternative versions and endings

-The original cut of the film ended with a duel between André and Jacques in a French football stadium.
+Hitchcock's first cut of the film ended with a duel between Devereaux and Granville in a French football stadium.
 It was shot by associate producer Herbert Coleman when Hitchcock had to return to the United States for a family emergency.
 Audiences panned the ending during test screenings.
 They also said the film was far too long.

-Under pressure from the studio, Hitchcock shot a second ending that he actually liked better, with Jacques escaping on an Aeroflot flight to the Soviet Union as André and Nicole board their adjacent Pan Am flight back to the United States.
+Under pressure from the studio, Hitchcock shot a second ending that he actually liked better, with Granville escaping on an Aeroflot flight to the Soviet Union as Devereaux and Nicole board their adjacent Pan Am flight back to the United States.
 However, the ending apparently confused audiences.
 Also, screenwriter Samuel Taylor objected to the villain escaping unpunished, and there were fears that the ending would offend the French government.

 As a compromise, Hitchcock used existing footage to create a third ending in which Granville is exposed and expelled from a NATO meeting.
-Over a shot of the exterior of his apartment, the sound of a gunshot tells that he commits suicide behind his drawn curtains since no footage of his suicide existed.
+Over a shot of the exterior of his apartment, the sound of a gunshot tells that Granville commits suicide behind his drawn curtains, since no footage of his suicide existed.

-The film was released with this third ending and was also edited down by nearly 20 minutes to a final length of 127 minutes.
+The film was released theatrically with this third ending and was also edited down by nearly 20 minutes to a final length of 127 minutes.
 The "airport ending" briefly appeared on British prints of the film by mistake, but those prints were soon altered to match the version that was released elsewhere.

-The 143-minute cut of the film was released for the first time by Universal on DVD in 1999; it used the second ending in which Jacques escapes.
-All three endings appear as extras on the DVD, together with an "Appreciation" by Leonard Maltin in which Maltin discusses the deleted scenes and the alternate endings.
+The 1987 laserdisc contained the 127-minute theatrical cut, along with the first release of the two alternate endings, as bonus features.
+The 1999 US DVD contained the first release of the extended 143-minute cut of the film, using Hitchcock's preferred second ending, in which Granville escapes.
+All three endings appear as extras on the US DVD, together with an "Appreciation" by Leonard Maltin in which Maltin discusses the deleted scenes and the alternate endings.

+The extended cut adds a sequence after Devereaux returns to Paris, in which he is picked up at the airport by his daughter Michèle and his son-in-law François.
+Michèle brings Devereaux to a cocktail party held by Granville, which Nicole is also attending.
+Michèle hopes her parents will get along, but Nicole cannot forgive Devereaux's affair with Juanita.
+Devereaux and Michèle stay alone, and Granville complains to the agent Martin that he regrets that Nicole married Devereaux.

-The longer version of the film has been released numerous times on DVD and Blu-ray in the US and in many other markets.
-However some markets, like Germany, Japan and Scandinavia, continue to have the shorter theatrical cut on DVD and Blu-ray.
+The longer 143-minute version of the film has since been released numerous times on DVD, Blu-ray and 4K Blu-Ray in the US and the UK.
+Most other countries worldwide have the shorter theatrical cut on DVD, Blu-ray and 4K Blu-ray.